JelleAalbers/npshmex/README.md

 The latter also requires about twice as much memory (based on the threshold at which I get a MemoryError).

-For comparison, the bare `add_one(big_data)` (without any multiprocessing) takes ~55 ms.
+For this ridiculously simple task, the multiprocessing overhead is dominant even when spawning a single child process (a bare `add_one(big_data)` would take only ~55 ms).
-Clearly the multiprocessing overhead is dominant for this simple task.
+However, since part of this overhead is in the parent process, it will bottleneck even more complex tasks when scaled over enough processes.

 How it works
 --------------